2026 - Affordable Housing: Enhancement Projects / Production

 The Affordability Gap

-The affordability gap in San Francisco can be illustrated in four ways: (1) too little housing production to meet population growth, (2) increasing numbers of vulnerable households that are cost burdened or otherwise not sufficiently housed, (3) the loss of units affordable to low income households, and (4) a significant homeless population.
+The affordability gap in San Francisco can be seen in four ways: (1) too little housing production to meet population growth, (2) increasing numbers of vulnerable households that are cost burdened or otherwise not sufficiently housed, (3) the loss of units affordable to low-income households, and (4) a significant homeless population.

 The Association of Bay Area Governments estimates the housing need based on population growth through the Regional Housing Needs Allocation process.
-Local jurisdictions must show that they have capacity to accommodate this growth.
-The 2023-2030 Regional Housing Needs Assessment (RHNA) targets increase significantly; San Francisco’s share increases from 25,000 units (2014 – 2022) to 82,000 units (2023 – 2031), including 46,0000 units of housing affordable at very low, low, and moderate incomes.
+Local jurisdictions must show that they have the capacity to accommodate this growth.
+The 2023-2031 Regional Housing Needs Assessment (RHNA) targets increased significantly; San Francisco’s share increased from 25,000 units (2014 – 2022) to 82,000 units (2023 – 2031), including 46,0000 units of housing affordable at very low, low, and moderate incomes.

 Affordable Housing